 In the past, Michael has also served as a Board of Director for SouthTrust Bank, Florida Bank, and Hale Academy.
 Currently, Michael serves on the Editorial Advisory Board for Waste Advantage the industry’s largest publication.
 Since 2014 Michael has proudly contributed his years of experience and expertise to the industry he loves.

-Following in the footsteps of his Father, Uncle, and Grandfathers, John Paglia III is the 3 rd generation of leadership for Florida Express Environmental.
+Following in the footsteps of his Father, Uncle, and Grandfathers, John Paglia III is the 3rd generation of leadership for Florida Express Environmental.
 From an early age, John has been around every sector of the business.
-John's earliest memories are from riding in a front loader in a car seat in the early 1990's under United Sanitation.
+John’s earliest memories are from riding in a front loader in a car seat in the early 1990s under former company United Sanitation.
 While continuing his education through college, John remained an active part assisting wherever he was needed in United Sanitation, Sunstar Transport, Florida Express Shavings, and Florida Express Environmental.

 Diane Paglia Carrizzo grew up in the family recycling and environmental waste business along with her parents and brothers, John & Michael Paglia.
 At a very young age, she was working with her Mom learning how to do payroll and billing.